Tangy Shrimp Kabobs Recipe

 - 3. In a small saucepan, bring 3/4 cup of reserved tomato sauce mixture to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes or until slightly thickened.
 Keep warm.

 - 4. Drain and discard marinade.
 On 12 metal or soaked wooden skewers, alternately thread shrimp and vegetables.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Moisten a paper towel with cooking oil; using long-handled tongs, rub the grill rack to lightly coat.

 - 5. Grill kabobs, covered, over medium heat or broil 4 in. from the heat for 3-5 minutes on each side or until shrimp turn pink, basting occasionally with remaining tomato sauce mixture.
 Drizzle kabobs with warm sauce.
 Serve with rice if desired.
 Yield: 6 servings.